jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

+workspace switcher should be as popover, never constrained by sidebar size

+===

 this project is for creating UI library to be reuse to another project as deps... so please make everything production ready from pluggable architecture to final touch

 === DONE